sdogruyol/crystal-for-rubyists-en/book/chapter-4-creating-a-new-project.md

 Awesome. `crystal` helped us create a new project.
 Let’s see what it did for us.

-* Created a new folder named sample
+* Created a new folder named sample.
-* Created a LICENSE
+* Created a LICENSE.
 * Created `.travis.yml` to easily integrate Travis for continous integration.
 * Created `shard.yml` for dependency management.
-* Initialized an empty Git repository
+* Initialized an empty Git repository.
-* Created a README for our project
+* Created a README for our project.
 * Created `src` and `spec` folders to put our code and tests\(ssh..we’ll talk about it soon\) in it.

 Let’s run it.